 Law enforcement is a dangerous field to work in, given the fact that an officer potentially puts their life at risk every day they put on the uniform.
 They encounter violent altercations with criminals that can result in serious injury and even death.
 Fortunately, most officers get to go home to their families at the end of their shift, but there are times where they may end their day in a condition that is different than the one they started their shift in.

 If you are a law enforcement officer who has been injured in the line of duty, you may be able to file a workers’ comp claim.
-With the help of an experienced St. Paul workers’ comp attorney, you can obtain the benefits needed to help you toward your recovery.
+With the help of the experienced attorneys at the Law Office Of Joshua Borken, you can obtain the benefits needed to help you toward your recovery.